Aiden-ytarame/PAMultiplayer/README.md

 * Type the Host Ip address, and port.
 * start any arcade level. (preferably the same as the host)
 * Wait for the host to start the level and have fun!

+I recommend that all players join before starting the lobby, joining mid level restarts the level for everyone but it desyncs the joining player slightly

 **NOTE: Pausing does not sync to other players, please do not pause unless you're gonna quit the level.**